-All eggs in an entry must be of the same kind and will be judged on uniformity and quality and should be from the exhibitor's flock.

-- Decorate your eggs however you would like, get crafty, paint by a theme, or anything goes! - Judge will determine placing by creativity, neatness, and presentation. - All entries will remain on display at the 4-H building for the week of the fair.
+Three eggs in an entry.
+The eggs must be of the same kind and will be judged on uniformity and quality and can be paper Mâché, wood, ceramic, or blown-out natural fowl eggs.
+Decorate your eggs however you would like, get crafty, paint by a theme, or anything goes!
+Judge will determine placing by creativity, neatness, and presentation.
+All entries will remain on display at the 4-H building for the week of the fair.